nathanWhitney/oss-repo-template/labs/lab_6/report.md

             print("None")
 ```

-Loaded words_dat.txt containing 5757 five-letter English words.
+Loaded words_dat.txt containing 5757 five-letter English words. <br>
-Two words are connected if they differ in one letter.
+Two words are connected if they differ in one letter. <br>
 Graph has 5757 nodes with 14135 edges
 853 connected components
 Shortest path between chaos and order is